Elementary commutator method for the Dirac equation with long-range perturbations: Proof of Rellich's theorem

 \begin{lemma} Let $\lambda\gtrless m_\pm$, respectively, and fix $\mu=0$ in the definition \eqref{eq:15.2.15.5.8bb} of $\Theta$, so that $\theta=2\kappa f$, and that $\Theta$ is independent of $\nu\in\mathbb N_0$.
 Then there exist $c,C>0$ and $a_0\in\mathbb N_0$ such that uniformly in $\kappa\ge 1$ and $b>a\ge a_0$

 respectively, where $\gamma=\gamma_{a,b,\kappa}$ is a certain function satisfying $\mathop{\mathrm{supp}}\gamma\subset\mathop{\mathrm{supp}}\chi_{a,b}$ and $|\gamma|\le C_{a,b,\kappa}$. \end{lemma}

-\begin{proof} Again the proof is very similar to those of Lemmas~\ref{25071915} and \ref{25071915b}, and we present only key steps.
-Only the upper sign is discussed.
-Fix any $\lambda> m_+$, and let $\mu=0$.
+\begin{proof} The proof is very similar to that of Lemma~\ref{25071915}, and we present only key steps, omitting details of the computations.
+Note that here we have to take particular care of dependence on the parameter $\kappa\ge 1$, and we squeeze positivity from a different term from Lemma~\ref{25071915}.
+We only discuss the upper sign.
+Fix any $\lambda> m_+$ and $\mu=0$ as in the assertion.
 We first choose $a_0\in \mathbb N_0$ such that for some $c_1>0$

 uniformly in $\{x\in\mathbb R^d;\ |x|\ge 2^{a_0}\}$ and $\kappa\ge 1$, but later we may retake it larger.
 All below estimates are uniform in $\kappa\ge 1$ and $b>a\ge a_0$.